 Digital printing technology has improved by leaps and bounds in recent years.
-These technological advances, together with having more finishing options available now and increased affordability make digital printing a popular choice for Vancouver’s commercial printing.
+These technological advances, together with having more finishing options available now and increased affordability make digital printing a popular choice for Vancouver’s commercial print services.
 This popularity has also brought some confusion.
-We are often asked what is the difference between digital printing and offset printing and which one is preferable.
-An understanding of the advantages and disadvantages of digital printing and how those compare to traditional offset lithography is critical in making the right choice.
+We are often asked what is the difference between digital printing and offset printing, and which one is preferable.
+Our answer is that an understanding of the advantages and disadvantages of digital printing and how those compare to traditional offset lithography is critical in making the right choice.

 Offset printing is the most common high volume technology for commercial printers.
-Offset printing involves making an image on a plate, which is transferred (or “offset”) onto a rubber blanket, then onto the printing surface.
+Offset printing involves making images on printing plates, which are transferred (or “offset”) onto a rubber blanket, then onto the printing surface.
 Offset printing is a lithographic process based on the repulsion of oil and water.
 The image to be printed gets ink from ink rollers, while the non-printing area attracts a film of water, keeping the non-printing areas ink-free.

 Comparison of Digital Printing and Offset Printing